peterhry/peterhrynkow.com/_drafts/component-api.md

 The design of your API can have a lasting impact on the success and adoption of your component library.
 A well designed API is simple yet powerful, well-documented yet intuitive, and empowers the user to build interfaces quickly and with ease.
 In contrast, a poorly designed API is complicated, unintuitive, and frustrating to use.

 Component API design is not without its challenges, though.
-In this post, I will share my thoughts on some common API design themes.
+In this post, I will share my thoughts on some common API design problems.

 ### What is a Component API?

-A component API is a contract between the component and consumer that governs how the two parties can communicate.
+A component API is a contract between the component and its consumer that governs how the two parties can communicate.
 In React, a component API includes, but is not limited to:

 #### The name and type of each prop